-Civic skill is a skill developed from the knowledge of citizenship, which is intended so that the knowledge development of constitutional democracy.
+Civic Disposition characterizes the public and private character which is important for the maintenance an elevelopment of constitutional democracy.
 Citizenship character as well as citizenship skills, develop slowly as a result of what has been learned and experienced by someone at home, school, community, and civil society organizations.
 Such experiences should arouse the understanding that democracy requires the existence of an independent government that is responsible for each individual.
-Private characters such as moral responsibility, selfdiscipline and respect for the dignity and human dignity of every individual are mandatory.
+Private characters such as moral responsibility, self-discipline and respect for the dignity and hu 10 dignity of every individual are mandatory.
 Public character is also important.
-Concern as citizens, politeness, heed the rules of the law, critical thinking, and the willingness to listen,
+Concern as citizens, politeness, heed the rules of the law, critical thinking, and the willingness to listen, negotiate and compromise are indispensable characteristics for democracy to be successful (Branson, 199923; Komalasari, 2008).